DevOps-Cert/ToastNoMore/MongoDBNotes.md

 4. Similar Volatility
 5. If the entity you are considering embedding is not a key entity

-- Data Modeling for MongoDB (2014), Steve Hoberman, Technics Publications
+Reference: Data Modeling for MongoDB (2014), Steve Hoberman, Technics Publications